jconnell11/Ganbei/doc/hardware.md

 Be aware that installing the IMU will require drilling a couple of holes and soldering a few wires.

-### Sound Card

-This is relatively easy.
-First, remove the back shell of the robot using 4 screws.
-Cut off one of the speaker cables near the connector, then plug the remaining speaker into the WaveShare dongle.
-Orient the speaker so the cable is toward the rear of the robot and use Gorilla double-sided tape to affix it to the left side of the arm base (sonar box).

-Next, attach the USB extender cable to the dongle.
-Route it outside the front standoff (see [photo](../Herbie.jpg)), then inside the rear standoff, and finally make an S-curve into the back of the extension board.
-Affix the dongle (label facing inward) to the right side of the arm base using a small amount of Gorilla tape.
-The red and black speaker cable can be tucked under the dongle, and any excess can be stuffed inside the sonar box.

 ### Fan and Elbow

 The power cable from the fan does not fit where Hiwonder says (it is too fat).
 Instead, plug it into one of the two 4-pin header on the forward left side of the expansion board.
 The red wire should go to the frontmost pin.